Message from Rev Andy

 DMC

-Morning Worship at 10.30am - Family Holy Communion led by Rev. Andy at Church and on Zoom
+Morning Worship at 10.30am - Neill Taylor at Church and on Zoom

 Tea and Coffee will be served in the hall after the service.

-Evening Worship at 6.30pm - Rev. David Collinson at Church
+Evening Worship at 6.30pm - Andrew Brown at Church

 Latest Worship Recordings

-A video recording of the Service led by Adrian Price on Sunday 24th March is available to watch to by clicking on the link below
+A video recording of the Service led by Rev David Collinson on Sunday 14th April is available to watch to by clicking on the link below

 Click